cryptic-node/crucible-ai/README.md

   - `run pwd`

 ### 2. Ollama mode (optional)
-If you already have Ollama running locally, Grokenstein can talk to it using the local HTTP API.
+If you already have Ollama running locally, Crucible AI can talk to it using the local HTTP API.

 Set environment variables before launching: